ericaosta/alagant/CMMI.md

 # CMMI

-How to scrap data from [CMMI Institute](https://cmmiinstitute.com) and clean to select only >= ML3 with SAM.
+How to scrap data from [CMMI Institute](https://cmmiinstitute.com) and clean to select only >= ML3 with SAM

 ### Load packages
 ```r